ja-plus/stk-table-vue/docs-src/en/main/table/basic/sort.md

         sortField?: StkTableColumn<T>['sortField'];
         sortType?: StkTableColumn<T>['sortType'];
         sorter?: StkTableColumn<T>['sorter'];
-        /** Whether to prevent triggering the sort-change event.
-Default is false, meaning the event is triggered. */ silent?: boolean;
+        /** Whether to prohibit triggering the sort-change event.
+Default false, meaning the event is triggered. */ silent?: boolean;
     };
+    /** Empty values are always placed at the end of the list */ emptyToBottom?: boolean;
     /**
-     * string sort if use `String.prototype.localCompare`
+     * Use `String.prototype.localCompare` to sort strings
      * default: false
      */
     stringLocaleCompare?: boolean;
+    /** Whether to also sort child nodes */ sortChildren?: boolean;
 };
 ```